cjdaly/cascadia/setup/README.md

 ### initial Rock64 system configuration

 Boot the Rock64 and determine its IP address (from rPi on same subnet, try something like: `nmap -sP 192.168.1.1-254`).
-Next ssh login with user:`rock64`, password:`rock64` and set a new password:
+Then `ssh` login with user:`rock64`, password:`rock64` and set a new password:

     sudo passwd rock64